FOCUS-$10 toothpaste? U.S. household goods makers face blowback on price hikes

 "We're seeing significant price hikes on virtually every item consumers purchase," said U.S. Representative David Cicilline, who is working on proposed antitrust legislation aimed at bringing down prices.
 "They're imposing real hardships.
 People are taking things out of their grocery carts because it’s too expensive."

 In the past, major retailers such as Walmart Inc WMT.N pushed back on price hikes.
-But now, retailers like Walmart and Target Corp TGT.N, which is to report quarterly results Tuesday, are mostly going along with them.
+But now, retailers like Walmart and Target Corp <TGT.N are mostly going along with them, though they are still trying to undercut rivals and protect their market share when possible.

+Target said on Tuesday in an earnings call that bumping up pricing is the last lever it pulls when faced with increased costs.

 The U.S. Federal Trade Commission over the last three months has probed sky-high prices and supply chain disruptions, requiring companies including Procter & Gamble, Kraft Heinz Co KHC.O, Kroger Co KR.N and Walmart to turn over internal documents on profit margins, pricing and promotions.